LenHodgeman/digitalpersona-access-management-services/docs/wes.md

 Parameters	Description
 type	Type of Attribute value(s). values	Values of attribute.
-We assume all attributes are multivalued because singlevalued attributes are a subsystem of multivalued attributes.
-Below we give details of Json representation of attributes of different types.
+We assume all attributes are multivalued because singlevalued attributes are a subset  of multivalued attributes.
+Below we give details of Json representation for attributes of different types.

 Boolean attributes
-For Boolean attributes Json representation would be Json Boolean.
-Below is an example of "isDeleted" attribute in Active Directory:.
+For Boolean attributes, the Json representation would be Json Boolean.
+Below is an example of the "isDeleted" attribute in Active Directory:.
 {
 	"type":1,
 	"values":[true]